kimcheese33/final_project/README.md

      - Read raw data from CSV

-     - Drop unneeded columns – we decided that the shelter name (CoC) was not relevant to the data
+     - Drop unneeded columns – we decided that the shelter name (CoC) and the Measures column was not relevant to the data

      - Create a key column that will allow us to join to the education dataset